PaulZC/IridiumSBD/README.md

 ## Documentation

-You can documentation for the library in the [documentation folder](https://github.com/PaulZC/IridiumSBD/tree/master/documentation)
+You can find documentation for the library in the [documentation folder](https://github.com/PaulZC/IridiumSBD/tree/master/documentation)

 ## History